 - The message states that it's extremely urgent and the sender is requesting gift cards.

 Never give your password out via email to anyone — not us, not your bank, not your credit card company.
 If you're suspicious of an email and it has a link to a site that asks you to enter your username and password, don't do it.
 Use the web address you know to access the site, not the link you received in the email.
 Many phishing attempts make use of company logos to make the site seem legitimate.

 What happens when someone replies to a phishing attempt?

 Once compromised, your email account can be used to send spam to thousands of people.
-When that happens, the St. Edward's email domain becomes suspected of being a source of spam and that can lead to all @stedwards.edu accounts being blocked by other email providers.
+When that happens, the St. Edward's email domain becomes suspected of being a source of spam, which can lead to all @stedwards.edu accounts being blocked by other email providers.

 Internet safety tips